mememelm/node-seq_docker/README.md

-# node-seq_docker
+# node-seq_docker full JS

-# depencies
+# dependencies
 sequelize / mysql2

-# install docker if need or use simple server database
+install docker if need or use simple server database

-# Just run npm install and change bin or config to use it
+Just run npm install and change bin or config to use it